mxns/.emacs.d/README.md

 ### Update jdtls LSP server

-1. Update the `lsp-java-jdt-download-url` from (https://download.eclipse.org/jdtls/milestones/)[https://download.eclipse.org/jdtls/milestones/]
+1. Update the `lsp-java-jdt-download-url` from https://download.eclipse.org/jdtls/milestones/

+1. Check the value of `lsp-java-server-install-dir` and delete that directory completely, to ensure a clean installation.

 1. `M-x lsp-update-server`